laspy/laspy/docs/migration.rst

     # array([7, 4, 4, ..., 1, 1, 1], dtype=uint8)

-In order to try to solve this inconsistency, pylas >= 0.5.0 introduced the :class:`.SubFieldView` class that is meant to propagate modifications to the real array, and tries to act like a real numpy array.
+In order to try to solve this inconsistency, laspy >= 0.5.0 introduced the :class:`.SubFieldView` class that is meant to propagate modifications to the real array, and tries to act like a real numpy array.

 .. code-block:: python

-    import pylas
+    import laspy
     import numpy as np

-    las = pylas.read("pylastests/simple.las")
+    las = laspy.read("laspytests/simple.las")

     print(las.return_number)
     # <SubFieldView([1 1 1 ...
 1 1 1])>